slsanna/LLMs-Chatbots-for-Steganography/README.md

 "white.png" is the base image downloaded from the web "" given in input to the scripts to encode the string

+"stego_LLM-name.pdf" is the exported chat with the LLM-name (i.e. copilot, gemini, gpt)